apache/apisix/docs/en/latest/plugins/api-breaker.md

 ## Example usage

-Once you have configured the Plugin as show above, you can test it out by sending a request.
+Once you have configured the Plugin as shown above, you can test it out by sending a request.
 If the Upstream service responds with an unhealthy response code, you will receive the configured response code (`break_response_code`).

 ```shell
 curl -i -X POST "http://127.0.0.1:9080/hello"